wp-plugins/dsero-anti-adblock-for-google-adsense/readme.txt

 1. This shows how the same web site looks when dSero Anti AdBlock is activated and configured to reclaim your revenue.

 == Changelog ==

+= 1.4 =

+1. Adding revenue reports, which let you see once ad recovery was deployed how much did dSero generated for you.
+1. Improving the registration method.

 = 1.3.1 =